Dogtown (film): Production

 The film was shot entirely in Torrance, California.
 Hickenlooper intentionally tried to make Ezra Good, Jon Favreau's character, compelling and worthy of the audience's interest despite his racism.
 Shooting took 24 days.
 Russell's part was written for him, though he had to be persuaded to take the role.

 Release

 Dogtown premiered at the Los Angeles Independent Film Festival in April 1997.

 Reception

-Todd McCarthy of Variety called it an "occasionally amusing" melodrama that pales in comparison to The Last Picture Show.
+Todd McCarthy of Variety described the film as an "occasionally amusing" melodrama, but also noted that "while a largely excellent cast keeps viewer interest from flagging, this [...] low-key melodrama has too soft a center," that "Masterson injects the one note of genuine feeling into a film whose portrait of small-town denizens perilously comes to resemble a freak show," and that Hickenlooper "pushes everything too far into caricature and, near the end, needless melodrama."